Learn the differences between SMS and MMS texts along with ways to combine them for the best marketing and messaging.

 Maybe you’re sending out some content meant for the audio learners on your subscriber lists, like a podcast or a voice memo announcement.
 Piece of cake.

-If you want to send an audio file bigger than 1 MB, you’ll do so via a link in an SMS message.
+Like before, you can use the Media icon in SimpleTexting to send an audio file under 1 MB.
+If you want to send an audio file bigger than 1 MB, upload the file to your website and link it in an SMS message.

 The resulting message will look like this to recipients.
 When they click the link, they will be redirected to listen to your audio.